nraychaudhuri/scalainaction/README.txt

-chap01 checked for compilability and added run comments chap02 checked for compilability, added run comments and added restclient sbt 0.11.2 project chap03 checked for compilability, added run comments and added scala-mongo-driver-sbt as the scala-mongo-driver project build be sbt 0.11.2 project
+chap01 checked for compilability and added run comments chap02 checked for compilability, added run comments and added restclient sbt 0.11.2 project chap03 checked for compilability, added run comments and added scala-mongo-driver-sbt as the scala-mongo-driver project build be sbt 0.11.2 project chap04 checked (on Windows) for compilability, added run comments and fixed some compile bugs against Scala 2.9.1.